Setting up a Reverse Proxy

 Configure Caddy

-A basic Caddy configuration file might look like this:/etc/caddy/Caddyfile liwan.example.com {reverse_proxy localhost:9042tls you@example.com}This configuration tells Caddy to listen for requests on
+A basic Caddy configuration file might look like this:/etc/caddy/Caddyfile liwan.example.com {reverse_proxy localhost:9042tls you@example.com}This tells Caddy to serve

 Start Caddy